CuerdOS-Project/Yelena-Store/README.md

-# Yelena-Store
+# Yelena Software Center
-Application manager for CuerdOS, beautiful, fast, and easy to use.
+Software Center for CuerdOS, beautiful, fast, and easy to use.